TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ## Block Identifiers

 Whenever you need to find a block in the editor for accessing, inserting, updating, removing, or replacing a block, you can use a `BlockIdentifier`.
-This can be either the block's ID string, or a `Block` object from which the ID is taken:
+This can be either a `string` representing the block ID, or a `Block` object from which the ID is taken:

 ```typescript
 type BlockIdentifier = string | Block;